u-mad-mary/CS/reports/LAB5_REPORT_Web Authentication & Authorisation.md

         return jsonify({'Unauthorized access'})
 ```

-To choose a particular mode (Encryption or Decryption) is implemented an if statement:
+To choose a particular mode (Encryption or Decryption) is implemented in an if statement:

 ```python
     if mode == 'Encryption':